 At Equanimity Farm, the Instructional and Training focus is on Foundational Horsemanship essential to the discipline of Dressage.
 Instructional program is available at all levels through Advanced and Upper-Level Dressage.

-Individual Lessons are available by arrangement with our Trainer/Instructor, Jutta Lee.
+Individual Lessons are available by arrangement with our Trainer/Instructor.

-Full Training (Horse & Rider) is available by arrangement with our Trainer/Instructor, Jutta Lee.
+Full Training (Horse & Rider) is available by arrangement with our Trainer/Instructor.

 Weekend Dressage Clinics are offered periodically throughout the year.